khulnasoft/devkit/docs/dev/merge-diff.md

 build of `a` is modified.
 Whereas before this led to invalidation of the copy of `b` and `c`, now those merge inputs are completely unaffected; no new cache entries or new container layers need to be created for them.
-So, the end result is that the only work Buildkit does when `a` changes is re-build `a` and then push the new layers for `/usr/local/bin/a` (plus a new image manifest).
+So, the end result is that the only work Devkit does when `a` changes is re-build `a` and then push the new layers for `/usr/local/bin/a` (plus a new image manifest).
 `/usr/local/bin/b` and `/usr/local/bin/c` do not need to be re-exported and do not need to be re-pushed to the registry.
 In graphical form: